Youth’s perception they are respected, trusted, supported, valued by others, and able to make a difference in their community.

 AYDC is excited to announce our support of the following projects in our community!
 All proposals for the Youth Matter Grant shared innovative ways to focus on providing the right environment, relationships, and experiences for youth to thrive.
-The following eight organizations were selected for awards totaling $30,500.
+The following five organizations were selected for awards totaling $22,500.

 To see more about what these individual programs are doing, tag or follow the hashtag #youthmatterAK.

 For 35 years, the Alaska Theatre of Youth has been Anchorage’s only year-round theatre company to offer classes, workshops, camps, and productions solely to youth ages 6-19.
 Their aim is to provide a safe, creative, accessible space for the city’s diverse youth population.
 To support youth leadership in its Summer Conservancy program, ATY will create a mentorship program with youth and for youth to develop skills and step into leadership roles.
 The spring mentorship program will support youth mattering through acting classes, costume design, stage makeup, sound & light tech classes, and stage managing & directing 101.
 This opportunity will embolden youth participants, give them a sense of purpose, build their self-esteem, and give them hands-on experience of collaborative enterprise and team building from a leadership stance.

 Chugach Children’s Forest “Outdoor Club and Youth Leadership Team”